nvdaes/cursorLocator/readme.md

 # Cursor Locator #
-* Author: Noelia Ruiz Martínez.
+* Authors: Noelia Ruiz Martínez, Sergio Gómez Codina.
 * Download [stable version][1] (compatible with NVDA 2022.1 and beyond).

 This add-on makes possible to know the position of the system caret respect to the start of the current line, while typing to add text in multiline controls.